Carroll Paul Huntress - Remembering a Giant on the Global Gridiron

 We had the pleasure of speaking with Mr. Huntress several years back about the efforts he and his team put into developing the first European Division of what was hoped to be a much larger concept.
 Carroll conveyed that at the time they were all ready to go with stadiums, coaches, teams and players set and in place.
 He told us that with only a week to go before kick-off they pulled the plug to avoid a larger financial disaster - a common thread seen in many of the emerging leagues who never quite cross the finish line.

 Despite his failure to launch the ILAF Huntress was a visionary.
 No one is laughing at the idea of International American Football any longer.
 It was only a year after the ILAF folded that the NFL proved the moment was right to take the gridiron overseas when they launched NFL Europe in 1991.
 And generations later the sport has grown to a point that a planet wide league could now possibly be sustained.

 It was during that 2012 phone conversation with Carroll Huntress when he inspired us to go for broke and put the boot to the ball here at Global Gridiron.
 Huntress eventually sent us a photo-copied prospectus for the never to lift off ILAF that revealed an ambitious plan that was under-funded and likely decades before its time.
-You can see now that our logo pays homage and perhaps even completes his original idea.
+Our ongoing efforts now pays homage to the man as we attempt the daunting task of completing his original idea.